Definición de dye en inglés:

 - She had used the black hair dye to dye the bottom five inches of her flaming red hair black.

 - She wore black and she had dyed her hair black, but the blonde roots were beginning to grow out.

 dyed in the wool

-- Unchanging in a particular belief or opinion; inveterate: she’s a true blue dyed-in-the-wool Conservative[With allusion to the fact that yarn was dyed in the raw state, producing a more even and permanent colour]Más ejemplos en oraciones
+- Unchanging in a particular belief or opinion; inveterate: she’s a dyed-in-the-wool conservative[With allusion to the fact that yarn was dyed in the raw state, producing a more even and permanent color]Más ejemplos en oraciones

 - Well, I suppose if you were a Dodger fan you might have a different view of things, but, as I am a dyed in the wool Angel fan, I was ecstatic with our 9-shelling of the Dodger bullpen.

 - A haunter of bookshops since his childhood, spent north and west of Kensington Gardens, he was a dyed in the wool bookman, and was perhaps the last Man of Letters to have read ‘everything’.

 - My grandfather, who is a dear man, but a dyed in the wool Socialist, told me that the general was a traitor to his race for taking a job with third administration.

 - It is a photosensitive resin composition and color filter comprising a polymer dyeable with an anionic dye, an azide compound and a compound with at least two acrylol groups